Novel Coronavirus (covid19)– all you need to know; including how to recognise if you have caught it and what to do.

 Severe complications usually involve pneumonia.
 Therefore, if you are experiencing increasing breathlessness, you should obtain prompt medical advice – ideally by calling 111.

-Generally, most sufferers do not experience upper respiratory tract symptoms like a blocked or runny nose.
-It is possible that they may experience diarrhoea. https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30154-9/fulltext
+Generally, most sufferers do not experience upper respiratory tract symptoms like a blocked or runny nose (only about 5%).
+A small minority of sufferers also experience diarrhoea. https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30154-9/fulltext

 What is the treatment?